Erin McNaught: Personal life

 In early 2007, McNaught began a relationship with professional rugby league player Braith Anasta.
 While filming on Neighbours, McNaught did not have much time to spend with Anasta; which prompted her to leave.
 Following her split from Anasta she then had a two-year relationship with Nathan Jolliffe.
 In November 2012, McNaught and musician Example announced that they were engaged.
 They had met in 2011 when she interviewed him as part of her job on MTV.
-On 18 May 2013, the duo married in Australia.
-On 23 July 2014, McNaught announced that she and her husband were expecting their first child.
-She gave birth to their first child, Evander Maxwell Gleave on 21 December 2014, in Australia.
+On 18 May 2013, they married in Australia.
+On 23 July 2014, McNaught announced she and Example were expecting their first child.
+She gave birth to their first child, Evander Maxwell Gleave, on 21 December 2014, in Australia.
 In December 2016, McNaught revealed that she had suffered a miscarriage the previous month.
-She gave birth to their second child Ennio Stanley in 2017.
+She gave birth to their second child, Ennio Stanley Gleave, in 2017.
+In October 2022, Example and McNaught announced they were separating after 11 years together, describing it "as amicable as it gets".

-In October 2022, Example and McNaught announced they were splitting after 11 years together, stating the break up to be ‘as amicable as it gets’.
+McNaught is currently in a relationship with Australian record producer Stace Cadet.
+In October 2024, she gave birth to her third and first child with Cadet, Obi Brooks Kotaras.